-All over Egypt, there are clear signs of how this country was a meeting point and melting pot of many different civilizations and cultures, but none more so than Abou al-Haggag Mosque that can be found within the magnificent Temple of Luxor.
+All over Egypt, there are clear signs of how this country was a meeting point and a melting pot of many different civilizations and cultures, but none more so than the Abou al-Haggag Mosque, which can be found within the magnificent Temple of Luxor.

 Who was Abou al-Haggag?

-Abou al-Haggag was born in the early sixth century AD in Baghdad during the reign of the Abbasid Caliph Al-Muqtafi Amr Allah.
-He belonged to a dignified family, well-off, known for piety and righteousness, and his father held a high position in the Abbasid state.
+Abou al-Haggag was born in Baghdad in the early sixth century AD during the reign of the Abbasid Caliph Al-Muqtafi Amr Allah.
+He belonged to a dignified family, was well-off, and was known for piety and righteousness.
+His father held a high position in the Abbasid state.

-Abou al-Haggag sari supervised the court during the era of Abu al-Fath Imad al-Din Othman son of al-Nasir Salah al-Din al-Ayyubi, and he became his closest disciple.
+Abou al-Haggag sari supervised the court during Abu al-Fath Imad al-Din Othman’s reign, son of al-Nasir Salah al-Din al-Ayyubi, and he became his closest disciple.

-Then he returned to Luxor and met Sheikh Abd al-Rahim al-Qana’i (the owner of the famous mosque in Qena), and he lived and settled in Luxor until his death in the year 642 AH (December 1244 AD) during the reign of King Najm al-Din Ayyub at the age of over ninety years, and was buried in a mausoleum inside the mosque named after him that was built over the ruins of the Luxor Temple.
+Then, he returned to Luxor and met Sheikh Abd al-Rahim al-Qana’i (the owner of the famous mosque in Qena).
+He lived and settled in Luxor until his death in 642 AH (December 1244 AD) during King Najm al-Din Ayyub’s reign at over ninety.
+He was buried in a mausoleum inside the mosque named after him that was built over the ruins of the Luxor Temple.

-Abou al-Haggag was known for his extreme piety and his great knowledge, and students came from all over the world to benefit from his vast wisdom.
+Abou al-Haggag was known for his extreme piety and excellent knowledge, and students came from all over the world to benefit from his vast wisdom.

-A celebration is held for him on the 14th of Sha’ban every year, and this celebration includes customs and traditions dating back to Pharaonic times and similar to the rituals of the ancient Egyptians’ celebration of the god Amun.
+Every year, on the 14th of Sha’ban, a celebration is held for him.
+This celebration includes customs and traditions dating back to Pharaonic times and is similar to the rituals of the ancient Egyptians’ celebration of the god Amun.

-People go out to the courtyard of the Abou al-Haggag Mosque in Luxor and then to the streets of Luxor, chanting religious songs, reciting the Qur’an, practicing tahteb, stick dancing, horse dancing, and riding camels covered in colorful embroidered cloth.
+People go to the courtyard of the Abou al-Haggag Mosque in Luxor and then to the streets, chanting religious songs, reciting the Qur’an, practising stick dancing, horse dancing, and riding camels covered in colourful embroidered cloth.

-A parade is also held using a large float pulled by thousands that roams the streets of the city, followed by carts carrying people of different professions, each practicing their work while on this cart to display the different professions of the people of the city, including carpenters, millers, and others in unique scenes in this elaborate carnival.
+A parade is also held using a large float pulled by thousands that roam the streets of the city, followed by carts carrying people of different professions, each practising their work while on this cart to display the different professions of the people of the city, including carpenters, millers, and others in unique scenes in this elaborate carnival.

 How Abou al-Haggag Mosque was Built

-Abou al-Haggag Mosque contains many manifestations of the Pharaonic civilization from columns, statues, inscriptions, and drawings that are still vibrant to this day, in addition to remains of an ancient Coptic church that disappeared under the mosque.
+Abou al-Haggag Mosque contains many manifestations of the Pharaonic civilization, including columns, statues, inscriptions, and drawings that are still vibrant to this day.
+It also contains the remains of an ancient Coptic church that disappeared under the mosque.

 Its construction dates back to 658 AH, corresponding to 1286 AD.
 More than 8 centuries have passed since its construction, and it has turned into a building of great historical and archaeological value, attracting tourists from all over the world.

-Its entrance is 12 meters high, devoid of the geometrical decorations known in Islamic architecture, and is topped by red brick balconies.
+Its entrance is 12 meters high, devoid of the geometric decorations found in Islamic architecture, and topped by red brick balconies.

-Its most distinguishing feature is that it contains columns, rafters, and inscriptions similar to the Luxor Temple.
-They were discovered by chance after the mosque was exposed to a fire.
-The restoration workers discovered the presence of ancient Pharaonic-style columns buried in the mosque, and it turned out that they were part of a huge Pharaonic temple covered by a hill of dirt.
+Its most distinguishing feature is that it contains columns, rafters, and inscriptions similar to Luxor Temple’s.
+These were discovered by chance after the mosque was exposed to a fire.
+The restoration workers discovered ancient Pharaonic-style columns buried in the mosque, and they turned out to be part of a vast Pharaonic temple covered by a dirt hill.

 The minaret of the ancient mosque is one of the oldest and most famous minarets in Egypt.
 It dates back to the era of Abou al-Haggag.
-It consists of 3 layers, the first is square, the second and third are cylindrical, and In the end, is a group of windows and openings.
-It is built with mud bricks, and the lower square part is reinforced with wooden columns, and its height is about 14 meters.
+It consists of 3 layers: the first is square, the second and third are cylindrical, and In the end is a group of windows and openings.
+It is built with mud bricks, and the lower square part is reinforced with wooden columns; its height is about 14 meters.

-The mosque had several expansions, and it was restored in the early twentieth century, and during the first half of the same century, a new mosque was established in the same style next to the old mosque.
-In 2009, restoration work on the mosque ended, which lasted two years, and took place under the supervision of the Supreme Council of Antiquities, and its cost amounted to 7 million pounds, including expanding the prayer hall, strengthening the dome, and changing the roofs, after the mosque was exposed to a fire in 2007.
+The mosque had several expansions, and it was restored in the early twentieth century.
+During the first half of the same century, a new mosque was established in the same style as the old mosque.
+In 2009, restoration work on the mosque ended, which lasted two years and took place under the supervision of the Supreme Council of Antiquities, and its cost amounted to 7 million pounds, including expanding the prayer hall, strengthening the dome, and changing the roofs, after the mosque was exposed to a fire in 2007.

 Today, it is one of the top destinations in Egypt.